CroodSolutions/CTRL-ESC-HOST/README.md

 ## Incremental Rollout

 Note that we are going to release a teaser of a fun recent finding here shortly, but it will take a few additional months to take this out of beta and build out a more robust testing framework.
+Pardon our dust as we begin construction of this framework.

 ## Why are we creating this?